patextreme/neoprism/README.md

 ## Standalone mode

-In this mode, all components are contained inside a single process.
+In this mode, all components are contained inside a single container.
 To run in this mode, use the following options:

 - `--cardano=<address>` - to enable the sync worker